dlang-tour/english/basics/basic-types.md

 in UTF-32 strings.

 A conversion between variables of different types is only allowed by the compiler if no precision is lost.
-However a conversion between floating point types
+However, a conversion between floating point types
 (e.g `double` to `float`) is allowed.